afritz1/OpenTESArena/README.md

 #### Windows
 - Get the most recent build from the [releases](https://github.com/afritz1/OpenTESArena/releases) tab.
 - [Download the Full Game](http://static.elderscrolls.com/elderscrolls.com/assets/files/tes/extras/Arena106Setup.zip) from the Bethesda website.
-- Extract Arena106Setup.zip.
-- Run Arena106.exe.
+- Extract Arena106Setup.zip and run Arena106.exe.
 - Pick a destination folder anywhere and install.
 - Point `ArenaPath` in `options/options.txt` to the `ARENA` folder.
 - If you receive an error about "alcOpenDevice", you will need to download and run the OpenAL 1.1 Windows Installer from [here](https://www.openal.org/downloads/).